does rooibos tea contain caffeine

 is rooibos tea safe during pregnancy

 Pregnant women are often advised to limit their caffeine intake due to its potential risks to both mother and baby.
 So, is rooibos tea safe during pregnancy?
 The answer is yes.
-Since rooibos tea is naturally caffeine-free, it’s considered a safe and beneficial option for pregnant women.
+Since rooibos tea is free from caffeine, it’s considered a safe and beneficial option for pregnant women.

 In fact, rooibos tea is a preferred choice for many women during pregnancy because it offers numerous health benefits without the worry of caffeine-related complications.
 The antioxidants in rooibos can support the immune system, which can be particularly helpful during pregnancy when the body’s defenses are naturally lowered.